Updated May 15, 2020

 1. Number of Practice Questions

 One of the major factors when it comes to ranking GMAT prep courses is the number of practice questions each class provides to its students.
 Learning happens as much from doing as it does from absorbing information, and so having a high number of practice questions available makes a huge impact on your results.
-The Economist and Kaplan, for example, lead this category with 5,000+ each.
+Kaplan, for example, leads this category with 5,000+ practice questions.

 With Target Test Prep, students are provided with over 3,000 practice questions.
 It may seem at first like this doesn’t stack up to the competition but remember: Target ONLY teaches Quantitative!
 This means that, instead of having 5,000 or 4,000 questions spread across all practice categories, Target Test Prep provides students with 3,000 dedicated Quant questions, which can really help you drill down on those tricky techniques.